cjmakin/python-gol/README.md

-## Game of life using PyGame
+## Conway's Game of life using PyGame

-My goal is to create Conway's game of life using PyGame.

 Rules:
 - Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.